theLauA/cacraus/README.md

 - Applies the footer design change to every pages, change the logo to the color one.

 - Added the resources page, but forogot to link it to the menu.

+9/3/2016
+- Changed the style of the menu bar as requested, also updated the font for the organization name.

+- Minor changes in spacing of footer,